How to use Adobe firefly

 ❌ Weak promptproduct photo

-✅ Strong promptPremium skincare serum bottle on white marble surface, studio lighting with subtle shadows, high-end beauty product photography, clean minimal background, ultra detailed, commercial photography
+✅ Strong promptPremium skincare serum bottle on white marble surface, studio lighting with subtle shadows, high-end beauty product photography, clean minimal background, ultra detailed

 ❌ Weak promptfantasy landscape

-✅ Strong promptDramatic fantasy landscape at dusk, ancient stone castle on a misty cliff, glowing purple sky, epic wide angle view, concept art, cinematic lighting, ultra detailed, digital painting
+✅ Strong promptDramatic fantasy landscape at dusk, ancient stone castle on a misty cliff, glowing purple sky, epic wide angle view, concept art, cinematic lighting, digital painting

 Adobe Firefly Specific Power Words

-• Lighting (use Settings panel instead where possible): Rembrandt lighting, softbox, natural diffused light, golden hour, backlit rim light
+• Lighting (use the Settings panel where possible): Rembrandt lighting, softbox, natural diffused light, golden hour, backlit rim light

-• Quality: professional photography, commercial grade, ultra detailed, sharp focus, 4K, 8K resolution
+• Quality: professional photography, commercial grade, ultra detailed, sharp focus, 4K

-• Style: photorealistic, cinematic, editorial, concept art, fine art photography, studio photograph
+• Style: photorealistic, cinematic, editorial, concept art, fine art photography

-• Camera: shot on 50mm lens, bokeh, shallow depth of field, medium format photography, aerial view
+• Camera: shot on 50mm lens, bokeh, shallow depth of field, aerial view

-• Colour: warm tones, cool tones, muted palette, vibrant, high contrast, monochromatic
+• Colour: warm tones, cool tones, muted palette, vibrant, high contrast

 Which Adobe Firefly AI Model Should You Use in 2026?